 This 20 hour course will teach adult learners strategies to be successful in a post-secondary accelerated learning environment.
-Focus will be placed on a variety of topics such as effective note taking, strengthening skills to study, work, and live in a multicultural, diverse, and changing environment.
+Focus will be placed on a variety of topics such as learning styles, effective note taking, memory, retention, active reading and time management.